 1990s to present

-Between 1990 and 1992, the leaking windows were resealed for $1.5 million, and the facades were restored.
+Between 1990 and 1992, the leaking windows were resealed for $1.5 million, and the facades restored.
 Residents hosted a celebration in 1992 to celebrate the buildings' 40th birthday, at which point many tenants said they still loved the buildings.
-By then, nineteen of the original tenants remained, and there were 20 architects living across both buildings, many of whom had redecorated their units.
+By then, nineteen of the original tenants remained, and there were 20 architects living across both buildings.
 The towers contained a total of 248 apartments, as some of the original apartments had been combined; the south tower had 90 units, while the north tower had 158 units.
 Some of the residents continued to rent out their units.
 The towers had higher maintenance costs than the neighboring 900–910 Lake Shore Drive, in part due to number 860–880's small elevators and lack of garbage chutes.

 Due to water damage and exterior deterioration over the years, the buildings were restored starting in 2007.
 Krueck and Sexton Architects of Chicago were commissioned to oversee the renovation, along with the preservation architects Gunny Harboe Architects.
 They were directed to fix prior renovations that had undermined the historical appearance of the towers, restore the lighting scheme, and renovate the plaza.
 The plaza's original stone slabs were cracked, and inadequate waterproofing had caused leaks in the basement, so the slabs were all replaced.
-As part of the project, an additional coat of acrylic paint was applied to the steelwork on the upper floors, while the paint on the first floor of both buildings was completely replaced.
-The renovation was completed in December 2009 at a cost of $9 million.
+An additional coat of acrylic paint was applied to the steelwork on the upper floors, while the paint on the first floor of both buildings was completely replaced.
+The renovation was completed in December 2009; the cost is variously cited as being between $8 million and $9.2 million.

 Impact